Serge Faguet

-Serge Faguet (born July 4, 1985) is a Russian Ukrainian internet entrepreneur in Silicon Valley and Russia.
+Serge Faguet (born July 4, 1985) is a Russian internet entrepreneur in Silicon Valley and Russia.
 He is the founder of Tokbox, a PaaS video communications company; Ostrovok.ru, a Russian online travel company; and Mirror AI, a computer vision consumer application.

 Early life and education

 Born in Russia, Serge graduated with a B.A from Cornell University, and attended Stanford Graduate School of Business, from which he dropped out at the age of 21 to start Tokbox.
 He is a former Google employee.

 Career

 At the age of 22, Faguet started Tokbox and raised $4.5M USD from Sequoia Capital, YouTube founder Jawed Karim and Stanford Computer Science professor Rajeev Motwani.
 He later left the company as part of shareholder disagreements.
 The company was acquired by Telefónica.

 In 2010, Faguet started Ostrovok.ru, an online hotel booking company for the Russian market.
 He retired as CEO after 6.5 years while retaining a major stake and board positions.

 Immediately after leaving Ostrovok.ru, Faguet started Mirror AI, a mobile app that uses computer vision to create personalized emojis to the consumer.